Polly Vaughn: Historical background

-At the end of the eighteenth century and the start of the nineteenth century there was an increase in the use of rifles among hunters, as they became cheaper to manufacture.

-The absence of any trial in the song suggests that the sympathies of the hearers were with the hunter.
-Swan is not a particularly tasty bird, and most hunters would have preferred to shoot deer.
 There are versions of this song called "This Shooting of his Dear", in which the protagonist similarly mistakes Polly for a swan, but "never shall be hung for the shooting of his dear."

 Cultural relationships

-The idea that someone who accidentally killed someone should not run away shows a certain confidence in the judicial system.
-The song is a domestic tragedy, and has no elements of class conflict.

 There is a slight tendency for the name "Molly" to be used more frequently in the Irish versions of the song, and for "Polly" to be used in the English versions.

 Standard references

-Most traditional songs involving tragic death are included among the Child ballads.
-The absence of this song from that list has puzzled several commentators, since Francis Child must surely have known about the song.
+Most traditional songs involving death are included among the Child ballads.
+The absence of this song from that list has puzzled several commentators, since Francis Child should have known about the song.

 It was published in Robert Jamieson's 'Popular Ballads and Songs from tradition, manuscripts and scarce editions', 1806.
 Jamieson writes about this song, "This is indeed a silly ditty, one of the very lowest description of vulgar English ballads which are sung about the streets in country towns and sold four or five for a halfpenny".
-Jamieson's opinion might have coloured Child's decision to exclude it.